krik8235/rag-agent-vision-model/README.md

 - Remove a package: `pipenv uninstall <package>`
 - Run a command in the virtual environment: `pipenv run <command>`

-* After adding/removing the package, add/delete the package on/from `requirements.txt` accordingly
+* After adding/removing the package, update `requirements.txt` accordingly or run `pip freeze > requirements.txt` to reflect the changes in dependencies.

 * To reinstall all the dependencies, delete `Pipfile` and `Pipfile.lock`, then run:
    ```